jwadolowski/cookbook-cq/README.md

 Properties of `OAuth Twitter` will be restored to default values if any of them was previously modified (explicitly set).

-`Promotion Manager` will behave as `OAuth Twitter` with on exception - it will happen on every Chef run due to `force` property.
+`Promotion Manager` will behave as `OAuth Twitter` with one exception - it will happen on every Chef run due to `force` property.

 #### Factory OSGi configs